sankhagowit/website-optimization-project/README.md

 ### Installation

-All production code is in the Public directory and subdirectories.
-Open index.html
+All production code is in the Public directory.
+Open index.html to access the main page with links to all others.

 I have changed the file structure so that there is no more 'views' folder.
 I haven't created a way to maintain the project file structure in public after using gulp.

+The public production code is built using gulp - see the package.json for devDependencies and the gulpfile for gulp tasks.

 ### index.html Modifications
   * Removed (commented out) Google analytics inline script and script tag.
 All other JS is async and not render blocking
   * Removed google fonts call
   * inlined style CSS
   * added media query to print css for print only
   * used gulp to minify and compress all html, css, js. also optimized images.